deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 > let me know if I forgot to include anything or if anything doesn't work!!!
 >
 > these are my personal dotfiles. if you don't like something about it, you can fork it or something idk

-> [!IMPORTANT]
-> these are the experimental dotfiles.
-> things are expected to break / not work.
-> please wait until they are in the main branch until you use them.
->
-> many things are still destined to change, such as:
->   - notifications
->   - application launcher
->   - control panel (it's still unfinished)
->   - config layout

 # required packages (arch)
 -  hyprland